slidoapp/node-qrcode/README.md

 | Kanji        | Characters from the Shift JIS system based on JIS X 0208  | 2 kanji are represented by 13 bits        |
 | Byte         | Characters from the ISO/IEC 8859-1 character set          | Each characters are represented by 8 bits |

-Choose the right mode may be tricky if the input text is unknown.
+Choosing the right mode may be tricky if the input text is unknown.
-In these cases **Byte** mode is the best choice since all characters can be encoded with it.
-(See [Multibyte characters](#multibyte-characters))
+In these cases **Byte** mode is the best choice since all characters can be encoded with it (see [Multibyte characters](#multibyte-characters)).
 However, if the QR Code reader supports mixed modes, using [Auto mode](#auto-mode) may produce better results.

 ### Mixed modes